MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 ms.author: rusamai
 author: rsamai
 manager: jameslau
-ms.audience: Admin
-ms.topic: article
-ms.service: mssearch
+ms.audience: Global or Billing Admin ms.topic: article ms.service: mssearch
 localization_priority: Normal
+search.appverid:
+- BFB160
+- MET150
+- MOE150
-description: "License requirements for Microsoft Graph connectors public preview for Microsoft Search"
+- description: "License requirements for Microsoft Graph connectors public preview for Microsoft Search"
 ---

 # License requirements and pricing

+This article is intended for Global or Billing Admins who want to learn about how to purchase additional Graph connectors quota for their organization.

 You need a valid Microsoft 365 or Office 365 license and sufficient Graph Connectors quota for your organization to view data from connectors in your search results.